When to Use your Cell Phone

 When you are out in public, for example, at the bank, it is not polite to use your cell phone while waiting in line or waiting to speak with a bank official.
 If you need to make a call, step outside of the bank.
 This goes for all public places such as restaurants, grocery stores, shopping malls, and post offices.

 If you are talking on the phone in public, use an inside voice.
-Sometimes, when we are speaking with friends or family, we tend to get to loud; remember that others around you do not want to hear your conversation.
+Sometimes, when we are speaking with friends or family, we tend to get too loud; remember that others around you do not want to hear your conversation.
 Keeping your speaking voice low is a great way to ensure that you are not being rude to others.

 If you decided to attend school, you will want to make sure your cell phone does not get in the way of your studies.
 During class, you will want to shut your phone off, or turn it on silent.
 This will allow yourself and others around you to pay attention and learn.

 If you have a job, your employer should have a cell phone policy.
-Most will tell you your cell phone should not be used for personal use during work times; you should only use them when you are on a break or at lunch.
+Most will tell you that your cell phone should not be used for personal use during work times; you should only use them when you are on break or at lunch.
 Please check the employee handbook for cell phone policies.

 Things to remember the following when making a phone call:

 - Begin each conversation by telling the person who you are.